marinabeshai/publicinterest/README.md

 - looking into the outliers
 - futures on the commodities market (?)
 - mutual funds -- benign (????)
+- Congressional data is on the GitHub Bulk data repository https://github.com/usgpo which is made available by GPO.

 ```diff
 @@ Week 1 [Monday, August 30] @@